aloksingh72/Frontend/HTML/readme.md

 Dated 20/Aug/2024
 # Tables
-1.it is a cllection of rows and columns
+1.It is a collection of rows and columns
 2.Table is a grid organises in rows and columns much like a spreadsheet 3.to create a table in html we use <table></table> tag.
 4.It is a container tag and Semantic tag( self explanatory) tag